Conference Examines Critical Early Childhood Workforce Needs Across Nebraska

 - Strategic Planning for Sustainable Change, Panel Discussion

 Panelists: Drs.
 Jacqueline Jones, Marjorie Kostelnik, Susan Sarver, Marcy Whitebook

 Facilitators: Laura Bornfreund, Sherry Cleary, Dr. Diane M. Horm

 The Buffett Early Childhood Institute convened two think tanks with faculty from Nebraska’s community colleges and 4-year colleges and universities in March 2016 and two think tanks in May 2016 with early childhood professionals who work directly with practitioners or who provide some type of regulatory oversight.
 Participants were invited to discuss statewide competencies for Nebraska early childhood educators.

-For more information about the Buffett Institute's Early Childhood Workforce Development Program, contact Susan Sarver, Director of Workforce Planning and Development (firstname.lastname@example.org or 402-554-2924).
+For more information about the Buffett Institute's Elevating the Early Childhood Workforce program, contact Susan Sarver, Director of Workforce Planning and Development (firstname.lastname@example.org or 402-554-2924).